Git Access

 https://git.catma.de/api/v4/groups/?private_token=THE_TOKEN

-or with the parameter GROUPID_OR_NAME set to the CATMA Project ID to get a list of all the resource GitLab/Git projects and the root GitLab/Git project:
+or with the parameter GROUPID_OR_NAME set to the CATMA Project ID to get a list of all the resource of a GitLab project/Git repository:

 https://git.catma.de/api/v4/groups/GROUPID_OR_NAME/projects/?private_token=THE_TOKEN

-Taking the Git URL of the corresponding root GitLab/Git project you can also work with Git directly to clone a CATMA Project.
-Assuming the abovementioned Shakespeare CATMA Project the command would look like this:
+Taking the Git URL of the corresponding GitLab/Git project, you can also work with Git to clone a CATMA project locally.
+Working with the abovementioned Shakespeare CATMA Project, the command to clone the repositor would look like this:

 You can use the cloned repository for backup purposes or to integrate external systems.
 However, be aware that CATMA can handle only a certain amount of complexity when resolving merge conflicts.
-You should therefore always resolve conflicts on your side.
+You should therefore always resolve conflicts on your side before pushing changes to the remote manually.

-Note that you should take care to stick to the abovementioned folder and file structures and formats to avoid errors.
+Note that you should take care to stick to the aforementioned folder and file structures and formats to avoid errors.